Tania working in administration asks "My contract does not guarantee a minimum number of hours per week. Is this legal?"

 Related Issues

-- Derek asks "I have an issue that I want raise formally with my employer.
+- Derek working in retail banking asks "I have an issue that I want raise formally with my employer.
 How do I go about doing this?"

-- Michael asks "I fear it may be stipulated in my contract with my employer that membership of a union is prohibited.
+- Michael working in accounts asks "I fear it may be stipulated in my contract with my employer that membership of a union is prohibited.
 Can you advise if this is legal?"

-- Ben asks "I was out sick during a bank holiday.
+- Ben working in administration asks "I was out sick during a bank holiday.
 Am I entitled to benefit from it?"